Skip to main content

 sudo vi /etc/cloud/cloud.cfg.d/99_disable_net_config.cfg

-1. Modify the network configuration and DHCP configurations using network manager text user interface (nmtui).
+1. Modify the network configuration and DHCP configurations by following the Network Manager configuration guide.

 • Clean cloud-init: